Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

 \subsubsection{\simba feedback variants}

-The \simba simulation suites contain one flagship run with a volume of $(100 \mathrm{\ cMpc/h})^3$ and full feedback physics, and many other variant runs with modifications on volume and physics included.
-To study the properties of the cosmic web affected by different feedback mechanisms, we utilized several $(\mathrm{50\ cMpc/h})^3$ feedback variants of \simba in this research (see Table~\ref{table:data_spec}).
-It should be noted that all the \simba feedback variants begin with identical initial conditions (IC), facilitating the field-level comparison among the runs.
-We also adopted the \texttt{Caesar}\footnote{https://caesar.readthedocs.io/en/latest/} halo catalogs provided in \simba data repository.
-Most post-processing work on simulation snapshots is done with the light-weighted analysis package for \texttt{Gadget} output, \texttt{pygad} \citep{pygad}.
+The \simba simulation suites contain one flagship run with a volume of $(100 \mathrm{\ cMpc/h})^3$ and full feedback physics, along with many other variant runs that include modifications to volume and physics.
+To study the properties of the cosmic web affected by different feedback mechanisms, we utilised several $(\mathrm{50\ cMpc/h})^3$ feedback variants of \simba in this research (see Table~\ref{table:data_spec}).
+It should be noted that all the \simba feedback variants begin with identical initial conditions (IC), facilitating a field-level comparison among the runs.
+We also adopted the \texttt{Caesar}\footnote{https://caesar.readthedocs.io/en/latest/} halo catalogues provided in the \simba data repository.
+Most post-processing work on simulation snapshots is done with the lightweight analysis package for \texttt{Gadget} output, \texttt{pygad} \citep{pygad}.